30 pupils in Delta community win scholarship – The Sun Nigeria

 Thirty pupils in Aboh community, Ndokwa East Local Government Area of Delta State have been awarded scholarships by the Gregory Oputa Foundation.

-The 30 brilliant pupils were among the 150 pupils that initially applied for the scholarship.
+The 30 were among the 150 pupils that initially applied for the scholarship.

-Chairman of the foundation, Prince Gregory Oputa at a ceremony to unveil the foundation, urged well-meaning Nigerians to contribute to the growth of education by awarding scholarship to brilliant children whose parents cannot afford to pay their fees.
+Chairman of the foundation, Gregory Oputa, at a ceremony to unveil the foundation, urged well-meaning Nigerians to contribute to the growth of education by awarding scholarship to brilliant children whose parents cannot afford to pay their fees.

 Oputa said through scholarships, brilliant pupils who ordinarily will not be able to attend high profile schools will have access to such schools.